Rat Snake vs Rankin's Dragon: Complete Comparison (2026)

 Health and Lifespan Comparison

 Rat Snake has a typical lifespan of 15-25 years, while Rankin's Dragon lives approximately 6-10 years.
 Health profiles differ significantly between these reptiles.
 Rat Snake is predisposed to Respiratory Infections, Mites, Retained Shed, with associated veterinary costs for monitoring and treatment.
-Rankin's Dragon faces its own health challenges including breed-specific conditions.
+Rankin's Dragon faces its own health challenges including species-specific conditions.
 Rat Snake has 3 documented predispositions compared to 1 for Rankin's Dragon, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health